tommasodargenio/wallpaperchum/README.md

 Wallpaper Buddy it's a small Windows utility to download random images from a number of sources.
 It allows you to save the images, set them as desktop's wallpaper/lockscreen and much more

 ## What it does
-Download images from [BING](https://www.bing.com), [Reddit](https://www.reddit.com), and [DeviantArt](https://www.deviantart.com).
+The application downloads images from [BING](https://www.bing.com), [Reddit](https://www.reddit.com), and [DeviantArt](https://www.deviantart.com).
 The image is stored in a folder of your choice, so it can be used as a wallpaper or lockscreen. _please [read](#-Disclaimers-and-Copyrights-notice) disclaimer for each respective source_

 You can set a task in the Windows Scheduler to run the app and download the image daily, this can be either stored in a folder or in the Temp folder.
 The image can be renamed using a number of methods.